Tafesse-Lab/LipidInteractomics_Website/MaintenanceInstructions.md

 The Shiny app embedded in the iframe in the [Probe vs Probe Comparisons](LipidProbe/EnrichedHitsComparison.qmd) markdown is defined within "/ShinyApps/LipidInteractomics_ShinyApp".
 In order to add new studies to this, you will need to update the .csv file saved in Chunk #1 of "LipidProbe/EnrichedHitsComparison.qmd".
 Save the .csv, make sure it updates in the Shiny App directory, and re-deploy the Shiny App to [shinyapps.io](shinyapps.io).
 Gaelen will have to manage the permissions to make this possible for other users -- stay tuned for updates here.

+## Step-by-step instructions for adding a new study

+(Assumes that you're adding a new study which utilized TMT and Frank's FragPipe data analysis pipeline.
+Anything else will have to be somewhat custom made -- as a starting point, just follow these steps as best you can, then adjust from there.)

+1) Duplicate the template file under the /StudyInformation_includes folder, populate each section with the appropriate details about the study being added.
+This "include" file will be linked to the actual data pages and allows for a single point to edit the details across all the pages.

+2) Duplicate the template file under the /IndividualStudies folder, edit "include" link to point to the new file made in Step 1.
+	* Copy full dataset to the /IndividualStudies/DataTables folder with an appropriate name.
+	* Edit the setup/data wrangling R chunk to open and prepare the data -- make sure the read_csv() call points to the location of the dataset being added.
+If needed, adjust the order of lipid probes depicted under the factor(pull()) function call -- change the values of the levels vector to reflect the probes (the default is simply alphabetical)
+	* Don't yet adjust the Gene Ontology sections - we'll return to this in Step 5.

+3) If new study utilizes new lipid probes, make as many duplicates as appropriate of the template file under the /LipidProbe folder (i.e., if there are two lipid probes analyzed in the study at hand.)
+	* Prepare individual copies of the dataset filtered for each lipid probe, place them in the /LipidProbe/Datasets folder (I know that the /Datasets folder doesn't match the /DataTable folder, I'll work on fixing that someday).
+	* Make sure the cell type referenced is accurate, link to the appropriate "include" to add the correct study details.
+	* Edit the setup/data wrangling R chunk to open and prepare the data.
+	* Adjust the plotting function calls.
+	* Again, we'll do the Gene Ontology section in step 5.

+4) If the new study repeats an analysis of a lipid probe in a new cell type, add the dataset to a new section to the appropriate LipidProbe .qmd file
+	* For example, the Sphingosine probe was used in both Huh7 cells and HeLa -- use this file as a reference to adjust an existing page.

+5) To prepare the gene ontology plots for the new study, first make the appropriate plot files using the script under the /Resources/Re-run_GO_plots.R file.
+	* See the instructions in the doc string at the top of the file.
+	* Currently, the sections in the file are organized so that each study and each lipid probe within the study are together in big blocks.
+	* Add a new block for the new data, use read_csv() to open each respective dataframe and apply the three CC, MF, and BP plotting functions to each part of the new data.
+	* The plotting functions will save new files to the designated folders -- make sure the filenames are unique and easily recognizable (e.g. "**1-10FA_SF_2024_**CC-DOTplot.html"), you'll need them shortly
+	* Now go back to the .qmd files under /LipidProbe and /IndividualStudies and make sure the Gene Ontology references point to the correct new files - pay attention to the CC, MF, BP types!

+6) Update "Search by protein" page
+	* Add new data to the /SearchByProtein/combinedProbeDatasets_TMT.csv file with rbind().
+	* Add study DOI and short name to the case_when() call.

+7) Update Shiny App on "Probe vs Probe Comparisons" page
+	* This will require access to the ShinyApps.io account.
+	* Copy the new version of the combinedProbeDatasets_TMT.csv file to the /ShinyApps/LipidInteractomics_ShinyApp folder.
+	* Make sure the app still works with the new dataset, if it does, redeploy!

+6) Finally, we need to update the _quarto.yml file so that the new .qmd files are organized under the correct lipid class
+	* e.g. if the new probe is a sphingolipid, make sure to place its link there
+	* If the new probes are a distinct class, make a new category of probe (use the existing categories as a template)